siriusctrl/UniPublic/CS/week2.md

        - has a rigid hierarchical structure
    - DNS is an application-layer protocol to <u>translate user-supplied hostnames to IP addresses</u>
      - adds an additional delay
-     - All DNS query and reply messages are sent with UDP datagrams through port 53, to minimize the server overhead.
+     - All DNS query and reply messages are sent with UDP datagrams through port 53
+       - To minimize the server overhead
    - Additional Service
      - Host aliasing
        - map google.com to www.google.com